lethain/staff-eng/src/markdown/guides/getting-the-title-where-you-are.md

 ## Finding your trail

 If you've been relying on your manager to steer your career up to this point, the transition to a self-directed career can feel rather abrupt.
-There are hefty tomes written about [managing your career](https://www.learninpublic.org/), which is too broad a topic to cover in its entirety here, but there are a few aspects of the career transition which apply particularly to moving into your first Staff-plus role, and it's those that this chapter digs into:
+There are many books about [managing your software career](https://www.learninpublic.org/), but most focus from your first job until you reach Senior Engineer.
+Few focus on managing your career beyond the Senior title, which is where this chapter focuses:

 *   Your **[promotion packet](https://staffeng.com/guides/promo-packets)** is your foundational tool to demystify the Staff promotion, prioritize the right personal development to ensure you get there and activate your internal sponsors and network in support of your progression.